The best way to get brand attributes examples and really understand them is by thinking of a party you went to.

 Your brand messaging is like the heart of your business.

-It’s what speaks to your customers and potential customers, shapes their expectations, and effectively communicates why you’re the best choice for them.
+It’s what speaks to your existing and potential customers, shapes their expectations, and effectively communicates why you’re the best choice for them.

 For instance, see below some famous brand taglines and the feelings that they inspire.